 BPS creates new versions, or forms, of all of its tests on a regular basis.
 In assembling the new forms, BPS and its testing consultants follow best practices in certification testing so that all forms are comparable in content and difficulty.
 Once the examination forms have been equated, a procedure called scaling is used to convert the actual number of correct answers, or raw scores, to a uniform scale.
 These converted scores are called scaled scores.
 Equated, scaled scores ensure that all candidates for a BPS specialty certification demonstrate at least the same level of knowledge in order to pass the examination.

 In order to protect the security and integrity of the specialty certification examinations, neither BPS nor its testing agency release examination questions, individual answer strings, or the answer key to any individual or organization.
-Efforts aremade by BPS, its Specialty Councils, and its testing agency to produce completely accurate examinations; however, if a candidate believes there is an error in an examination question, the on-site proctor should be advised at once and/or the candidate should contact BPS immediately after the examination.
+Efforts aremade by BPS, its Specialty Councils, and its testing agency to produce completely accurate examinations; however, if a candidate believes there is an error in an examination question, the concern should be noted in the candidate comments of the exam and the candidate should contact BPS immediately after the examination.

 Application to take the certification examination constitutes written authorization for the testing agency to release that candidate’s score to BPS and to the examinee ONLY.
 Once the scoring is complete, statistical information on candidate performance in the aggregate is provided to Specialty Council members for review and confirmation.
 No names or identifying codes are available so that complete anonymity is maintained.